rickdonnelly/semidrys-indepth/README.md

 ### The O'Three 65 Semi-Dry

-When I searched online for semi-dry ideas and reviews I never once saw mention of the offering from O'Three in the U.K. I was diving with some technical divers from out of state when I noticed one of them was wearing what appeared to be an O'Three wetsuit.
+When I searched online for semi-dry reviews I never once saw mention of the offering from O'Three in the U.K. I was diving with some technical divers from out of state when I noticed one of them was wearing what appeared to be an O'Three wetsuit.
 When I asked him about it he replied that it was actually their back-zip [65 Semi-Dry](https://www.othree.co.uk/shop/65-diving-semi-dry-wetsuit/) suit.
 To make a long story short, I wound up diving later that day in his suit to try it out.
-He wore a medium-large, which was too long for me.
-But despite the misfit it thoroughly impressed me.
+He wore a medium-large, which fit me well.
+I was thoroughly impressed.
 The quality was amazing and because of its adjustable neck strap I still kept water leakage to a minimum.
 The suit does not have thigh pockets, but my Apeks tech diving shorts fit over it just fine.
 That gives me the ability to use it for both backmount and sidemount diving.
 The separate hood fits me well.
 The water temperature that afternoon was about 58F, but I was still warm when I surfaced almost an hour later.

 As impressed as I was, the most amazing things about the 65 suit were yet to come.
 The suit costs about $370, and in subsequent conversations with O'Three have found them to be one of the most responsive companies out there.
 The suit is 6mm thick, so on the thin side compared to the others here, but I've really come around to the versatility of wearing Fourth Element Thermocline vest and shorts to give me additional warmth when needed, but more comfortable in summer than the other semi-drys considered.